-We work in partnership with a range of other organisations to promote integration initiatives, including the business community, unions, statutory agencies, migrant groups and the local community.
+We work in partnership with a range of other organisations to promote integration planning and related initiatives, including with the business community, unions, statutory agencies, migrant groups and the local community.
 We collaborate with other organisations to keep integration and anti-racism on the political agenda and to progress policy and practice at the national level.
 Anti-racism is an important part of our integration strategy.

-Membership of the Group includes An Garda Síochána, Ballyhoura Development Ltd., Citizens Information Board, City Community and Voluntary Forum, Limerick City AES, County Limerick VEC, Department of Education and Science (Mid-West), Department of Social Protection, Doras Luimní (Joint Chair), Employment Services DSP, Health Service Executive, Integration Centre, Jesuit Refugee Service Ireland (Joint Chair), Limerick City & County Council, Limerick Filipino Community, Limerick Latvian Activity Centre, Limerick Volunteer Centre, New Communities Partnership, PAUL Partnership, University of Limerick and West Limerick Resources.
+An Garda Síochána, Ballyhoura Development Ltd., Citizens Information Board, City Community and Voluntary Forum, Limerick City AES, County Limerick VEC, Department of Education and Science (Mid-West), Department of Social Protection, Doras Luimní, Employment Services DSP, Health Service Executive, Jesuit Refugee Service Ireland (Chair), Limerick City & County Council, Limerick Filipino Community, Limerick Latvian Activity Centre, Limerick Volunteer Centre, New Communities Partnership, PAUL Partnership, University of Limerick and West Limerick Resources.

 Towards Intercultural Limerick: Limerick City and County Integration Plan 2013-16 was developed by the IWG.
 Building on the progress achieved under the 2010-12 Plan, it seeks to take the next steps towards the development of Limerick as a truly welcoming, inclusive and intercultural region.
 The 2013 – 2016 Integration Plan for Limerick is available here.

 Integrating Limerick: Limerick City and County Integration Plan 2010-12 was developed by the IWG and was Limerick’s first integration strategy for the city and county.
 The 2010 – 2012 Integration Plan for Limerick is available here.

 Each year, a report is produced to map progress in reaching the agreed aims.
 Progress report are available to download here.